IELTS Listening Practice: Selecting Names from a List

 Questions 1-5

-Choose the best answer A-C.
+Choose the best answer A-C to complete the sentence.

 1. The genetic makeup of GM foods has been………